 Eric Mlyn, Assistant Vice Provost for Civic Engagement & Executive Director, DukeEngage

 Eric is the inaugural director of DukeEngage.
 Prior to this position, he directed the Robertson Scholars Program, a joint merit scholarship program at Duke and UNC-Chapel Hill.
 A firm believer in the transformative power of experiential education, he has been building programs in this area for over a decade.
 A political scientist with a B.A. from Tufts University and a Ph.D. from the University of Minnesota, Eric's academic and administrative work over the past 25 years has concerned itself with the role that society plays in fostering and strengthening democracy.
 His spouse, Judy, is a psychotherapist in private practice in Durham.
 His son, Noah, attends the Durham School of the Arts, and daughter, Leah, attends NYU.

 Jacki grew up in New York and received her B.A. in history and Latin American studies from the State University of New York at Plattsburgh, where she was a Presidential Scholar and a delegate on the Model OAS debate team.
-After graduation, and before earning a Master of Public Policy degree from the Sanford School of Public Policy at Duke, Jacki spent two years as a service member with the NC Literacy Corps, an AmeriCorps program, where she worked with English language learners in Chapel Hill and assisted with the America Reads and Counts program at Duke.
-In her free time, she enjoys scrapbooking, reading, and playing with her cats, Osi and Tuck.
-Jacki and her family live in Raleigh.
+After graduation, and before earning a Master of Public Policy degree from the Sanford School of Public Policy at Duke, Jacki spent two years as a service member with the NC Literacy Corps, an AmeriCorps program, serving in Chapel Hill and Durham.
+In her free time, she enjoys playing board games, reading historical fiction, attempting a variety of crafts, and, in the fall, rooting for the New York Giants.
+Jacki lives in Raleigh with her husband, Shawn, and their two cats, Osi and Tuck.

 Kathy Sikes, Senior Assistant Director for Student Programs and Outreach